 We use Google Analytics to collect information about how people use this site.
 We do this to make sure it’s meeting its users’ needs and to understand how we could do it better.

 Google Analytics sets cookies to help us accurately estimate the number of visitors to the website and volumes of usage.
 This is to ensure that the website is available when you want it and to help us understand what you want to use.

-For further details on the cookies set by Google Analytics, please refer to the Google Code (link opens in a new window) website
+For further details on the cookies set by Google Analytics, please refer to the Google Code website.

 We want to provide interesting and engaging content on our website.
 On a number of pages we use Google maps and we embed YouTube videos in some pages.